DingoToken/Dingo-Token/README.md

 Dingo XY Token (DgXy) is a subtoken of Dingo Token and Dingo Token universe.
 Users must have DgXY to mint "Special NFTs" is a new protocol layer, enabling a new world for NFT.

+# DingoXX Token

+Dingo XX Token (DGXX) is a subtoken of Dingo Token and Dingo Token universe.
+Users must have DgXY to mint "Special NFTs" is a new protocol layer, enabling a new world for NFT.